dmattek/shiny-timecourse-inspector/README.md

 ## Modules

-The app opens with a default window that allows to plot population averages and individual time series.
+The app opens with a default window that allows to plot population averages, individual time series, and power spectral density.

-The following features of time series analysis are available in the app's tabs:
+The following features of time series analysis are available in the app:

+- Perform simple **math calculations** on an individual variable (inversion 1/X), or on two variables (division, sum, multiplication, subtraction).
+- **Trim** the time axis of the data.
+- **Normalise** to the average of data points in a selected interval.
+Time series can be normalised with respect to the entire dataset, a group, or a single time series.
+The latter would normalise every time course to the mean of its own selected interval.
+- **Remove outlier time points** by removing a percentage of data from the top, bottom, or both tails of pooled data points.
+Gaps in time series due to outlier removal can be then linearly interpolated or tracks can be removed entirely from the set.
+The UI allows for selecting the size of gaps above which the track is removed.
+- **Highlight** individual time series by selecting a unique series identifier.
 - Calculate area under individual time series and visualise as a dot-, violin-, or a box-plot.
-The UI allows for selection of the time series range used for AUC calculation.
+The UI allows for selection of the time series range used for **AUC** calculation.
 - Display a dot-, violin-, box-, or a line-plot for selected time points.
-- Display a scatter-plot to identify correlations between two time points.
+- Display a scatter-plot to identify **correlations** between two time points.
-- Perform hierarchical and sparse-hierarchical clustering of individual time series.
+- Perform **hierarchical and sparse-hierarchical clustering** of individual time series.
 In these modules, the dendrogram can be cut at a chosen level to help visualising clusters.
 Addiitonally available are plots with cluster averages, individual times series per cluster, and contribution of time series from different groupings to clusters.